lverret/easypinn/README.md

 # solveanything

 solveanything takes as input a txt file where each line is a mathematical equation, and returns the 2D function that best satisfies all equations.
 It is similar to [PINNs](https://github.com/maziarraissi/PINNs) in the way that the given equations can be PDEs.
 Under the hood, a [SIREN network](https://arxiv.org/abs/2006.09661) is trained to minimize a set of losses formulated from the different equations.
-It also implements a simple parser of mathematical expressions to check the validity of each equation.
+It also implements a basic parser of mathematical expressions to check the validity of each equation.

 Requirements:
 - [pytorch](https://pytorch.org/)